 Undeniably, Key West has some of the most spectacular sunsets and as you plan your trip, you will read about the nightly sunset celebration at Mallory Square.
 This is an experience that you should have at least one night of your stay.
 If you enjoy the carnival atmosphere and watching a romantic sunset with hundreds of your closest friends, you will enjoy your time at Mallory Square.
 However, if you prefer a peaceful sunset experience with much smaller crowds, consider alternative locations such as the Truman Annex Marina boardwalk and the Truman Waterfront Park.

-If you envision yourself going to the beach during your trip, be aware that Key West is not well known for having a lot of beaches.
-The beaches that are available are beautiful and you should check them out.
+If you envision yourself going to the beach during your trip, be aware that Key West is not well known for having a lot of beaches but the beaches that are available are beautiful and you should check them out.
 They are Smathers Beach, Higgs Beach, and Fort Zachary Taylor State Park.

-Glazed Donuts, 420 Eaton Street: Glazed Donuts is a must when we visit Key West.
-They open at 7am and the line to grab these delicious, fresh-made treats starts before the door is unlocked.
-Be sure to try the Maple bacon donut.
-During our visit, Glazed Donuts was closed on Monday and Tuesdays.
-Before you go, be sure to check their website for any changes in their hours.
+Glazed Donuts, 420 Eaton Street: We visit Glazed Donuts every time we visit Key West.
+They open at 7am and the line to grab these heavenly, fresh-made treats starts before the door is unlocked.
+My favorite is the Maple bacon donut.
+Before you go, be sure to check their website or social media channels for any changes in their hours but generally, they are closed on Monday.

 Garbo’s Grill @ Hanks, 409 Caroline Street.
 If you love a good food truck, Garbo’s is actually an Airstream camper that serves tacos, burritos, burgers, hot dogs, poke bowls, and lobster rolls.
-You must try the Yum Yum Shrimp Tacos (if you like shrimp).
-We ate there twice during our last visit!
+If you like shrimp, I recommend the Yum Yum Shrimp Tacos.
+The title says it all!

 Blue Heaven, 729 Thomas Street.
 Serving breakfast, lunch, and dinner, Blue Heaven is a popular spot.
 We waited for an hour to have breakfast and it was delicious.
 I loved the banana pancakes, both of which were almost larger than my plate.